Unity-Technologies/Unity-Robotics-Hub/tutorials/ros_unity_integration/setup.md

      - On a Mac, open `System Preferences > Network`.
 Your IP address should be listed on the active connection.
      - On Windows, click the Wi-Fi icon on the taskbar, and open `Properties`.
 Your IP address should be listed near the bottom, next to "IPv4 address."

+- The ROS parameter values can be set using a YAML file.
+Create a `params.yaml` file in your package, e.g. `./config/params.yaml`.
+Open the file for editing.

-- Set the ROS parameter values by navigating to the tcp_endpoint configs, i.e. `./ROS-TCP-Endpoint/tcp_endpoint/config/params.yaml`.
-Open the file for editing, and update the `ROS_IP` and `UNITY_IP` with the appropriate addresses.
+- Update the `ROS_IP` and `UNITY_IP` below with the appropriate addresses and copy the contents into the `params.yaml` file.

     ```yaml
     ROS_IP: <your ROS IP>